jun-inoue/orthoscope/README.md

 <br />

 ---
+## Installation
+If users install orthoscope on your own web server, download Source code from [Releases](https://github.com/jun-inoue/orthoscope/releases) and set up the server as follows:
+- save downloaded html and cgi-bin directories in /var/www/.
+- install R and a package, [ape](https://github.com/emmanuelparadis/ape?tab=readme-ov-file).
+- save dowlonaded dependencies in the /cgi-bin/orthoscopeScripts directory (see cgi-bin/orthoscopeScripts/README.txt).

+Those scripts were confirmed to run on the Linux operating system with an Apache HTTP Server Server.

+---
 ## Citation
 Inoue J. and Satoh N. 2019.
 ORTHOSCOPE: An automatic web tool for phylogenetically inferring bilaterian orthogroups with user-selected taxa.
 Molecular Biology and Evolution, 36, 621–631.
 [Link](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msy226/5229933).